Nathan-Bransby-NMT/Dual-Diploma-2024/Semester-1/Innovation-Project/Assessments/AT1/Solution-Report-Shire-of-Chittering-App.md

           1. Make property rate payments, select appropriate installment period options.
           2. View any outstanding rates for the financial year.
           3. Get notified when rates are issues and/or due.
-          4. Change payment details / options.
+          4. Change payment details /  without the need of staff.

       In order to enhance security when requesting property payments and other sensitive information, I propose the following
       solutions: